KarlScheibelhofer/hsm-api/README.md

 ## Creating a native executable

-**Atttention!** The native image seems to have an issue with the embedded ressource of class KeyResource.

 You can create a native executable using: `./mvnw package -Pnative`.

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.